-There are so many ways suggested to store mushrooms such as in paper bags, in damp paper towels, and lightly wrapped in plastic, but I prefer to just keep them in their original container until use.
-Because I rarely open a container and don’t use the whole thing, I don’t worry about storing an opened container, but just wrap again in plastic wrap and put a few holes to allow air movement and less sweating to help preserve them longer.
+There are so many ways suggested to store mushrooms such as in paper bags, in damp paper towels, and lightly wrapped in plastic.
+Although, I prefer to just keep them in their original container until use.
+Because I rarely open a container and don’t use the whole thing, I don’t worry about storing an opened container.
+I just wrap again in plastic wrap and put a few holes to allow air movement and less sweating to help preserve them longer.

 We normally dehydrate all the mushrooms we won’t be eating in the next 3 days (I will sautée them as a side dish or for mushroom swiss burgers or for other beef and mushroom meals).
 It’s a quick and easy process and preserves both the dehydrated mushroom and mushroom powder.
 But I have another great way to preserve mushrooms – I freeze them!

 How to Freeze Mushrooms With Mom With A Prep